sgsellan/botsch-kobbelt-remesher-libigl/README.md

 # Libigl Botsch-Kobbelt Local Remesher

 Implementation of the local remesher from "A Remeshing Approach to Multiresolution Modeling" by M. Botsch and L. Kobbelt, to work with the libigl geometry processing library.
 Can be used as a Command Line Tool, a C++ function, a Matlab mex function and a python function.
+Python bindings can be built from this repository, or found as part of [gpytoolbox](https://github.com/sgsellan/gpytoolbox)

 ## Installation